null

 Silver Quarters.
 The US Quarter Value Guide.

 When you look at a silver quarter, it appears to be made of silver — but modern quarters are actually made of alloy metals instead of pure silver like they were back in the day.
 If you’re looking to begin or grow a quarter collection, you may need to know what year quarters are silver so you can purchase the right coins without getting duped.
 Not sure where to start?
-Read on to learn more about silver quarters and how to determine silver quarter rarity.
+Read on to learn more about silver quarters, what year quarters are silver and how to determine silver quarter rarity.

 When Did the U.S. Stop Minting Silver Quarters?